cds-snc/ircc-rescheduler/README.md

 We use several third-party services for easier development as well as tracking our application out in the wild.

-- [CircleCI](https://circleci.com/) runs automated tests on new pull requests and deploys new containers to the staging environment when new code is merged to the master branch
+- [CircleCI](https://circleci.com/) runs automated tests on new pull requests and deploys new containers to the staging environment when new code is merged to the master branch.
 - [Snyk](https://snyk.io/) scans our [package.json](https://github.com/cds-snc/ircc-rescheduler/blob/master/package.json) file for packages with known vulnerabilities
 - [Webpack Bundle Analyzer](`webpack-bundle-analyzer`) is used to introspect our compiled JavaScript bundle and see the relative size of each of our dependencies—this can be run with `yarn stats`
 - [Sentry](https://sentry.io/for/react/) is used to capture JavaScript runtime exceptions in all environments (locally, on staging, and in production)